Stark-Tech-Group/stark-standards/_README.md

-# Stark Tech Group
-## Software Development and Programming Guidance
+# Software Development and Programming Guidance

 ## Why use Source Control?
  - Team approval approach with pull-requests comments and branching